-Comes in a 3.5 oz amber glass jars with transparent sticker.
+Comes in a 3.5 oz (100 g) amber glass jar with transparent sticker.
 Design is clean and minimalistic, done by Robert himself.
 Pomade’s color is light yellow.

 Next the description of the scent by Robert Watkins: ‘The scent is fresh and crisp like the smell of a forest right after it rains, with all of the musky, deep notes of damp pine straw’.
 Some love the greatness of the Nolde pomade but couldn’t be friends with its smell.
-Others enjoy the earthy tones of the Nolde forest.
+Others enjoy the earthy tones of it.
 I belong to the second category.
 The scent is not that strong in the jar.
 Some will find it just that overpowering.
 When you put it in your hair, you remark a few strong whiffs.
 Once it’s in there, subtle whiffs once in a while.
 Not a whole day lingering aroma.
 I enjoy it, one of my all time favorite scents for sure!

-Application on damp hair works the best for my hair type.
-The pomade’s top layer is a bit hard but scooping out isn’t a hassle: comes out right away.
-Under the top layer scooping becomes easier.
-The scooping is a tiny less comfortable than other mediums but is it a pain in the ass?
-Not at all.
-Breakdown of Nolde ain’t difficult: smears out right away after several solid rubs.
-Feeling you get: creamy, waxy, oily, a tiny stickiness.
-Had to deal with a few clumps, but these were gone after breaking down the product further.
-Putting in: tiny tug.
-Pomade provided a solid feel right away and I just needed 3 licks to get a solid feel.
-Slicking back went easy, no real resistance (use of the tangle teezer).
-Dispersing evenly through the hair: easy thing.
-Got a great part immediately.
-It slicked back my sides very nice.
+Control: slicked back my sides very nice.
 My cowlicks did obey easy.
 Hair did wave a bit in the front.
 After recombing a bit later, waves were less present plus clean and neat.
-To prevent hair from waving: application on damp hair.
 Hair did sag a bit after initial styling.
-No strays, flyaways and a slick hair shape.
+No strays and a slick hair shape.
 Got average height putting it into damp hair and another time some good height because of the damper application plus one scoop more.
 Overall styling was one of the easiest I experienced!
-Has the slickness of a petro based and acts quite similar.
+Has the slickness of a petrolatum based and acts quite similar.

 Categorized as a medium.
 This pomade provided me with a nice medium shine.
 Sunshine made it shine nicely with a not too shiny, greasy look.
 Shine didn’t fade.

 Being an oil based, restyling is no problem.
 I didn’t notice tug while restyling.
 Still a good hold after recombing.
-Restyling of the front didn’t cause stronger waving, straying or flyaways.
+Restyling of the front didn’t cause stronger waving or straying.

-Clean and not that waxy containing several waxes.
-I applied to very damp hair to straighten the waves even more.
-Some walks, cycling in a sunny weather around 70 and hair stayed great.
+Not that waxy while containing several waxes.
+I applied it to damp hair to straighten the waves even more.

-Water and 1-2 times shampoo depending on your hair type and the quantity of pomade used.
+1-2 rounds of shampoo depending on your hair type and the quantity of pomade used.
 Easier to wash out in comparison to other oil based pomades and ideal for a one-day commitment!
 Hair feels soft and healthy after the wash.
 The formula without the emulsifying wax does wash out a bit less easy bit still good for an oil based.